craftweeks/wp-algolia-search-addons/README.md

 The settings page allows you to:
 - **Exclude Pages**: Select pages to exclude from Algolia search indexing.
 You can search for pages and move them between the "Available" and "Excluded" lists.
+- **Override Search Pages**: Select pages to override with the Algolia instant search page.
 - **Enable/Disable Polylang Integration**: Toggle the Polylang integration on or off.
 - **Set Deployment URL**: Configure a deployment URL for WP-to-Static support.